-- If blood glucose level is high in the night, then it can cause frequent urination.
+- If the blood glucose level is high at the night, then it can cause frequent urination.
 Now, this means you have to wake up several times in the middle of the night.
 Thus, waking up frequently to use the bathroom can disrupt your sleep.

 - Your body draws water from tissues if the blood has extra glucose.
 This can cause dehydration.
 Thus, you may wake up in between sleep hours to regularly drink water.